kidwellj/multi-room-hifi/README.md

 Next wire up your TDA8932.
 This is a bit simpler:

 1. The power pins can go to a DC converter.
 I re-used one from an old laptop.
 Optimum is 24V at 2amp.
+See note below re: DC power.
 2. I wired input via two short wires to the PCM5102 board coming off a 3.5mm adapter
 3. Then I soldered on two wires which connect to speaker terminals

 Flash your ESP32 using the same process detailed above, and you're all set!

+### DC Power

+Sourcing, hacking and making power supplies (PSU) for audio devices is a whole art unto itself.
+I usually keep a box full of discarded AC adapters from old electronics around the house.
+This is sifted by voltage, there are low voltage 3.3 or 5V adapters for cell phones and the like with similarly low amperage/wattage ratings.
+Then there are the bigger "bricks" taken from laptop power adapters, which range up to 90V or even 110V in some cases.
+There is a whole community around repurposing [old computer power supplies](https://www.instructables.com/Encyclopedia-of-ATX-to-Bench-Power-Supply-Conversi/) as well.
+This amplifier is small, but it does require some power, so I went with the laptop power brick.
+This has more power than the amp needs, with the Lenovo PSU I found supplying 90W at 20V or about 4.5A.
+I only need 2A at 20V, so was wondering if I could bridge over another power wire to USB micro for my ESP32 and save myself a cord.
+This isn't current sharing, strictly speaking, because I want two different voltages: 3.3V for the ESP32 and as close to 24V as I can get for the amp.
+So I've aquired a couple DC-DC converters to connect to this PSU (via a barrel adapter).
+This is still WIP, so I'll report back when I've got things up and running.